Research & Education

 Carters Beach is a complex and dynamic protected ecosystem that is rich in biodiversity and cultural history.
 Recently, Carters Beach has become increasingly popular, and can have hundreds of visitors on a hot summer day.
 Increased visitation is causing many impacts to the landscape and ecology of the area including; dune erosion, disturbance to wildlife, unintended walking trails, human waste in the back dunes and improper garbage disposal.

-For the spring & summer of 2018, the Harrison Lewis Centre, in collaboration with Nova Scotia Environment Protected Areas Branch and the Clean Foundation have hired a Public Outreach Summer Student to help address some of these issues and build community relationships
+For the spring & summer of 2018, the Harrison Lewis Centre, in collaboration with Nova Scotia Environment Protected Areas Branch and the Clean Foundation have hired a Public Outreach Summer Student to help address some of these issues, conduct research into beach usage, and build community relationships.

 Ticks, Tick-Borne Disease & Climate Change

 In the fall of 2018, the Harrison Lewis Coastal Discovery Centre will be embarking on a collaborative research project on ticks, tick-borne disease and climate change with a science team from Dalhousie University.
 More information coming soon.

 The HLC is working to start up a long-term research, monitoring and engagement project to study a charismatic ocean bottom dweller at Carters Beach—the sand dollar (Echinarachnius parma)!